Key generation

 - rsa4k RSA with 4096 bits

-- cv25519 Elliptic curve of the same name with 256 bits
+- cv25519 Elliptic curve of the same name with 256 bits (default)

-$ sq key generate --own-key --name alice --email alice@example.com --cipher-suite rsa4k
+$ sq key generate --own-key --name "Alice Example" --email alice@example.com --cipher-suite rsa4k

-Opting out password protection
+Opting out of password protection

 option.

-$ sq key generate --own-key --name alice --email alice@example.com --without-password
+$ sq key generate --own-key --name "Alice Example" --email alice@example.com --without-password

 Choose expiration time

-The default setting is an expiration time of 3 years.
-To define a different one, you can either choose any ISO 8601 string or a custom duration using N[ymwds]
+The default setting is an expiration time of three years.
+To define a different one, you can either choose any ISO 8601 date string (like 2038-01-19

-$ sq key generate --own-key --name alice --email alice@example.com --expiration 2y
+$ sq key generate --own-key --name "Alice Example" --email alice@example.com --expiration 2y

-$ sq key generate --own-key --name alice --email alice@example.com --expiration 2y --cipher-suite rsa4k
+$ sq key generate --own-key --name "Alice Example" --email alice@example.com --expiration 2y --cipher-suite rsa4k